bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 for a subset of players :math:`S`.
 For example, including a survivalist in your desert island coalition will likely result in better outcome (payoff) than including me.
-This function answers the second question: what outcome can we reasonably expect (given a subset of players).
+This function answers the second question: what outcome can we reasonably expect (given a subset of players)?

 So far we've just setup the problem though.
 Now we want to answer the
 question: what should be everyone's "fair" distribution of the total payoff?
 In other words, the first question: how much does each person contribute to the overall goal.
 Clearly, the survivalist should get more more of the payout than me, but how much more?
 Is there only one "unique" solution?
-The answer lies in shapely values.
+The answer lies in Shapely values.

 |h3| Shapely Values [1]_ |h3e|